Dong-Zhen/Relevance_of_NYT/How to get New York Time’s attention?.md

 ### Preliminary Analysis:

-- What educated are New Yorkers?
+- How educated are New Yorkers?
 - What are the age groups of New Yorkers?
 - What are their income levels?
 - Employed or unemployed?